Frank Reginald Carey: France and Low countries

 On 11 May a Bristol Bombay crashed near the airfield.
-It was carrying spare parts and their loss effected the squadrons operational readiness, leaving most of the squadron grounded.
+It was carrying spare parts and their loss effected the squadron operational readiness, leaving most of the squadron grounded.
 Later that day Carey conducted a lone patrol to Lille and Douai and spotted three unescorted He 111s but all were shot down by another squadron before he could get into position.
 In the afternoon, in the same sector, he dispatched a Stab./KG 54 (Command squadron) He 111.
 Three airmen were captured and two were killed.
 On the ground the situation was rapidly deteriorating in Belgium.
 Belgian border defences were breached by 11 May and German forces were advancing on Hannut and Gembloux.
 On 12 May 3 Squadron flew air superiority support for the French 1st Army at the Battle of Hannut (12 May–14 May).
 Carey flew four missions—his first in the Battle of Belgium.
-Hew flew one over Hannut where the squadron met heavy anti-aircraft artillery fire but no enemy aircraft.
+He flew one over Hannut where the squadron met heavy anti-aircraft artillery fire but no enemy aircraft.
 Another patrol over Louvain yielded the same result.
 On a later sortie, south of Brussels, 3 Squadron intercepted 12 He 111s and Carey claimed one destroyed and one probably destroyed.
-3 Squadron lost Flying Officer D Ball.
-Ball was probably shot down by a Bf 109 from Jagdgeschwader 21 and died of his wounds in a German hospital.
+3 Squadron lost Flying Officer D. Ball who was probably shot down by a Bf 109 from Jagdgeschwader 21 and died of his wounds in a German hospital.

-On 13 May over Belgium Carey claimed six enemy aircraft, qualifying him as an "ace in a day".
+On 13 May over Belgium, Carey claimed six enemy aircraft, qualifying him as an "ace in a day".
 3 Squadron continued their support for the British and Belgian Army in central Belgium.
-3 Squadron intercepted 60 Junkers 87 Stukas from I./Sturzkampfgeschwader 2 (StG 2) escorted by Messerschmitt Bf 109 fighters.
+3 Squadron intercepted 60 Junkers Ju 87 Stukas from I./Sturzkampfgeschwader 2 (StG 2) escorted by Messerschmitt Bf 109 fighters.
 Carey claimed two Ju 87s from seven filed by 3 Squadron.
 StG 2 did not lose as many Ju 87s as 3 Squadron assumed.
 On 13 May I./StG 2 lost one Ju 87 destroyed.
 Another from 7.StG 2 was also lost to Hurricanes.
 II./StG 2 lost another in combat with Hurricanes.
 In the same combat Carey also accounted for a Dornier Do 17.
 Later in the day Carey claimed a He 111 destroyed and another shared destroyed from another unescorted formation.
 After the encounter his flight attacked five Henschel Hs 123 biplanes and Carey claimed one shot down.